REPO All Monsters & Enemies Guide

 • Never trust the duck.

-Now you know what lurks in R.E.P.O.—so try not to get yourself repossessed.
+Now you know what lurks in the horror game R.E.P.O.—so try not to get yourself repossessed.

 Previous